 The Company makes an additional non-elective contribution equal to 3% of eligible pay ("Kraft Heinz Non-Elective Contributions").
-To receive the Kraft Heinz Non-Elective Contribution, an employee must be employed by the Company on the last day of the year, unless they terminate employment during the year after reaching age 55 with at least five years of service with the company, because of disability or death, or because of an applicable company-designated job elimination, plant shutdown or closing of a unit, or permanent layoff in connection with a reduction in force.
+To receive the Kraft Heinz Non-Elective Contribution, an employee must be employed by the Company on the last day of the year, unless they terminate employment during the year after reaching age 55 with at least five years of service with the company, because of disability or death, or because of an applicable company-designated job elimination, plant shutdown or closing of a unit, permanent layoff in connection with a reduction in force, or sale or other disposition of all or a portion of a business or product line to a purchaser, transferee, or acquirer.

-The amount paid in 2017 related to the 2016 Kraft Heinz Non-Elective Contribution was \$27.8 million and comprises the employer contributions receivable on the statements of net assets available for benefits at December 31, 2016.
+The amount paid in 2018 related to the 2017 Kraft Heinz Non-Elective Contribution was \$31.8 million and is included in the employer contributions receivable on the statements of net assets available for benefits at December 31, 2017.